 Cover Amount and Type

 Higher cover amounts mean higher premiums.
-Term life insurance is the most affordable type, while adding income protection, trauma cover, or total permanent disability (TPD) increases costs.
-Starting with term life and adding other cover types as your needs grow is a common approach for young adults.
+Term life insurance is the most affordable type, while adding income protection, trauma cover, or total and permanent disability (TPD) increases costs.
+Starting with term life and layering on additional cover types as your needs grow is a common approach for young adults.

 📊